zcorpan/html-parser-book/manuscript/microsyntaxes.md

 * Floating-point numbers

-It further specifies lists of floating-point numbers (used for image map coordinates, covered in the next section), and lists of dimensions (used by the `cols` and `rows` attributes on `frameset`, not covered in this book).
+It further specifies lists of floating-point numbers (used for {% ref "microsyntaxes", "image map coordinates" %}), and lists of dimensions (used by the `cols` and `rows` attributes on `frameset`, not covered in this book).

 ### Integers